scala-native/scala-native/docs/user/sbt.rst

 sbt plugin that lets you cross-compile your projects against all three major platforms in Scala: JVM, JavaScript via Scala.js and native via Scala Native.
-It's based on the original cross-project idea from Scala.js and supports the same syntax for exising JVM/JavaScript cross-projects.
+It's based on the original cross-project idea from Scala.js and supports the same syntax for existing JVM/JavaScript cross-projects.
 Please refer to project's `README <https://github.com/scala-native/sbt-crossproject/blob/master/README.md>`_ for details.